unknownpersonog/unknownvps-client/README.md

 ## What's in this project?
+1] public -> Contains a stylesheet not being used but stored for future.

+2] src -> Does not contain needed data and stored for future.

-1] views -> Contains the HTMLs for the webpages.
+3] views -> Contains the HTMLs for the webpages.

-2] LICENSE -> Permitted use of this repo.
+4] LICENSE -> Permitted use of this repo.

-3] package.json -> Node.js packages file.
+5] package.json -> Node.js packages file.

-4] README.md -> This file.
+6] README.md -> This file.

-5] server.js -> The main server
+7] server.js -> The main server